---->

 small distances.

-The motions of galaxies appear to some to require much more
+But the motions of galaxies appear to some to require much more

 gravity than the visible components of such galaxies should